aoliverwd/basic-router/README.md

 # Router

 This application is a minimalistic yet powerful PHP class designed to handle routing in web applications.
-It's a dependency-free solution that offers a straightforward approach to mapping HTTP requests to specific PHP functions or methods.
+It's a dependency-free solution that offers a straightforward approach to mapping HTTP requests to functions or methods, with full support for registering routes and middleware using PHP Attributes.

 ## Installation